youngbandit0/CIS25_Fall2025/Week 4/README.md

-// Highest of Three Numbers (C++)
+Highest of Three Numbers (C++)

-// Description:
+Description:
-// This program takes three numbers as input from the user and outputs the largest number.
+- This program takes three numbers as input from the user and outputs the largest number.
-// The logic is implemented using nested if statements.
+- The logic is implemented using nested if statements.

+- Input values can be integers or floating-point numbers.
+- Program uses nested if statements to compare numbers.